-And there are additional gamification elements available, including sponsor-supplied prizes, that can effectively drive traffic to booths.
+And there are additional gamification elements available, including sponsor-supplied prizes, that can effectively drive trafficto booths.

-Delivering the most senior cybersecurity solution buyers
+We deliver the most senior cybersecurity solution buyers

 Our USP?
 We put buyers and sellers together

 We understand that every vendor needs to sell more.
 That is the bottom line.
 This is even more necessary in the present situation.